Your Notifications

 After the Surgery

-You may feel that your symptoms may have vanished or reduced significantly after the surgery.
-It is possible to experience pain but this can be relieved by taking medicines as advised by your doctor.
+You may feel that your symptoms have vanished or have been reduced significantly after the surgery.
+It is possible to experience pain, but this can be relieved by taking medicines as advised by your doctor.
 The healthcare team may also conduct different imaging tests to see if the surgery was successful.

-You need to take care of your health by eating right after the surgery.
+You need to take care of your health by eating properly after the surgery.
 The healthcare team will also teach you how to move properly to keep your spine in alignment.

 • Less soft tissue and muscle damage